 Article 10 restricts the processing of criminal offence data:

-“Processing of personal data relating to criminal convictions and offences or related security measures based on Article 6(1) shall be carried out only under the control of official authority or when the processing is authorised by Union or domestic state law providing for appropriate safeguards for the rights and freedoms of data subjects.”
+“Processing of personal data relating to criminal convictions and offences or related security measures based on Article 6(1) shall be carried out only under the control of official authority or when the processing is authorised by domestic law providing for appropriate safeguards for the rights and freedoms of data subjects.”

 So you can only process criminal offence data if the processing is either:

 Use of criminal offence data, particularly on a large scale, can also affect your other obligations.
-In particular, it affects the need for documentation, data protection impact assessments (DPIAs) and DPOs - see below for what else you need to do.
+In particular, it affects the need for documentation, data protection impact assessments (DPIAs) and DPOs.
+See below for what else you need to do.